ping/libby-calibre-plugin/README.md

 - Enable OverDrive Link Plugin integration
   - Enable or disable the integration.
 If enabled, the plugin will attempt to find a matching OverDrive-linked book that does not have any formats and add the new download as an EPUB to the book record.
 Newly downloaded books will also have the `odid` identifier added.
 - Mark updated books
-  - This relates to the OverDrive Link Plugin integration.
+  - This relates to empty books that are updated with a download by the plugin.
 If enabled, book records that were updated with a new format will be marked.

 ## Usage